adnan-alam/Data-Structure-in-Python/README.md

 # Data-Structure-in-Python
-Some popular data structure implementation in python
+Some popular data structures implementation in python that I've learnt recently.